-Ceramics comprises both pottery and modelled ceramic sculpture and introduces the very basics of ceramic chemistry and the physics of the ceramic process.
+In Year 9, ceramics students will create both pottery and modelled ceramic sculptural artworks.
 The sculpture component incorporates assemblage, modelling, and carving processes and techniques.
 Students are introduced to working on the pottery wheel at this year level.
 Students will develop drawing and three-dimensional design skills that will lead to studio work.
 Sculpture and ceramics skills are explored with the aim to develop in students an understanding of the elements and principles of Art with a focus on form, surface, texture, shape and space.
 Ceramic artists research, appreciation and analysis is linked to studio work.